-How One DC Restaurateur Overhauled His Diet (and His Life) After a Gout Diagnosis
+How One Restaurateur Changed His Diet After a Gout Diagnosis

 If a job that requires you to consume lots of beef and booze sounds like a dream, then you probably don’t have gout.
 The disease affects an estimated 8 million Americans, including a disproportionate number of people working in the high-end food business — chefs, restaurant critics, and other people who eat and drink for a living.
 But in Washington, DC, a restaurateur named John Fielding shows it’s possible to overcome the double whammy of a challenging job and bad genes.
 Here, he talks about how he beat gout.